02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 17 – Texan billionaire Ross Perot announces he intends to stand as the Reform Party’s presidential candidate.

-28 – The marriage of Prince Charles and Princess Diana officially comes to an end with the granting of a divorce decree nisi.
+28 – The marriage of Prince Charles and Princess Diana officially comes to an end with a divorce decree nisi.
 Diana loses her royal title (Her Royal Highness) and is now known simply as Diana, Princess of Wales.

-07 – 25-year-old American rapper Tupac Shakur is killed in a drive-by shooting following a feud between East and West coast gangs and rappers.
+07 – 25-year-old American rapper Tupac Shakur is shot in a drive-by shooting in Las Vegas following a feud between East and West coast gangs and rappers.
+He is placed on life support but dies on 13 September at the University Medical Center of Southern Nevada.
 New York rapper Notorious B.I.G. is shot dead in a revenge attack six months later.

-24 – The world’s major powers sign a treaty to end all testing and development of nuclear weapons.
+24 – The world’s major powers sign the Comprehensive Nuclear Test Ban Treaty (CTBT) to end all testing and development of nuclear weapons.

 26 – Astronaut Shannon Lucid sets an American record for time in space after spending 188 days aboard Russia’s MIR space station.